equivalent/scrapbook2/archive/blogs/2016-01-16-setting-up-simple-wordpres-deployment-with-codeship-to-aws-ec2.md

-If you are in doubt what would the `rsync` command overide you can just add `--dry-run` option at the end.
+If you are in doubt what would the `rsync` command override you can just add `--dry-run` option at the end.
 This will just output stuf to your console but wont change any files: